-At Simonside Primary School we are an inclusive school who recognise that all children may, at some point, experience a variety of difficulties, be it long term or short term.
+At Simonside Primary School we are an inclusive school which recognises that all children may, at some point, experience a variety of difficulties, be it long term or short term.
 There are a number of reasons why a child may be identified as having SEN:

-- They are having significant difficulty with their learning and making far less progress than would be expected. - They have a specific learning difficulty, for example dyslexia. - They have social, emotional or mental health difficulties. - They have difficulties with social communication and interaction. - They have sensory and/or physical needs, for example a hearing impairment
+- they are having significant difficulty with their learning and making far less progress than would be expected - they have a specific learning difficulty, for example dyslexia - they have social, emotional or mental health difficulties - they have difficulties with social communication and interaction - they have sensory and/or physical needs, for example a hearing impairment.

 We ensure that any additional needs are quickly recognised and addressed accordingly.
-Parents/ carers knowledge and understanding of their child is very important to us and a valuable part of the identification process.
+Parents'/carers' knowledge and understanding of their child is very important to us and a valuable part of the identification process.
 They will always be fully informed of any concerns about their child's progress, as well as being encouraged to share with school any concerns they themselves may have.

 We aim to remove any barriers to learning and participation.
-Our curriculum promotes the development of the whole child as confident, resourceful and independent learners who are able to face the future with resilience and ingenuity.
+Our curriculum promotes the development of the whole child as confident, resourceful and independent learners.
+We wish to equip them to face the future with resilience and ingenuity.

-Through appropriate curricular provision, we respect and acknowledge that children have different educational and behavioural needs and aspirations; require different strategies for learning and participation; acquire, assimilate and communicate information at different rates; need a range of different teaching approaches and experiences.
+Through appropriate curriculum provision, we respect and acknowledge that children have different educational and behavioural needs and aspirations; require different strategies for learning and participation; acquire, assimilate and communicate information at different rates; need a range of different teaching approaches and experiences.
 We are committed to narrowing the gap between SEND and Non-SEND pupils.